Battle of Kallo: Legacy

 The battle of Kallo had a great repercussion in the Spanish Netherlands.
 Popular pamphlets attributed to the Jesuit poet Adriaan Poirters and to the journalist and humorist Richard Verstegan, entitled Den Hollantschen Cael-af van Callo and Den ghe-failleerden Facit, which gave humorous accounts of the battle and mocked the Dutch, were distributed shortly after.
-The battle is central as well in the treatise De Hierarchia Mariana by the Spanish Augustinian monk Bartolomé de los Ríos y Alarcón, who worked as a priest at the Brussels court from 1624 to 1641 and dedicated his work to the cardinal-infante Ferdinand.
+The battle is central as well in the treatise De Hierarchia Mariana by the Spanish Augustinian friar Bartolomé de los Ríos y Alarcón, who worked as a priest at the Brussels court from 1624 to 1641 and dedicated his work to the Cardinal-Infante Ferdinand.
 De los Ríos, who argued about the superiority of Mary over all creatures, attributed the Spanish victory at Kallo to the Virgin.
 The treaty is accompanied by Neo-Latin poems by different authors; one of them, Caloa, by Franciscus van den Enden, describes the battle of Kallo.
 The representation of the battle in the plastic arts was also influenced by the religious lecture of the event by De los Ríos.
-An engraving by Cornelis Galle shows the cardinal-infante kneeling at the feet of Mary with the burning battlefield in distance.
+An engraving by Cornelis Galle shows the Cardinal-Infante kneeling at the feet of Mary with the burning battlefield in distance.
 Apparently, the Dutch Protestant troops had committed acts of blasphemy after occupying Kallo by smashing images of the patron saints Peter and Paul, and by burning a statuette of the Holy Virgin.
 Shortly after the battle, De los Ríos founded a Brotherhood of the Slaves of Our Lady of Victory at Kallo and commissioned a polychrome statue of Our Lady of the Victory to adorn its chapel.
-Many illustrious figures became members of the brotherhood, including the cardinal-infante, Anthonius Triest, bishop of Ghent, and Gaspard Nemius, bishop of Antwerp.
+Many illustrious figures became members of the brotherhood, including the Cardinal-Infante, Anthonius Triest, bishop of Ghent, and Gaspard Nemius, bishop of Antwerp.

 At Madrid, Olivares commissioned Juan de Palafox y Mendoza, chaplain to the empress Maria Anna of Austria, to write a chronicle of the Spanish military successes of 1638, among them the battle of Kallo, the reliefs of Geldern and Saint-Omer, and the conquests of Breme and Vercelli, in Savoy, though the most celebrated victory in Spain was that of Hondarribia, in the northern Spain, over the French.
 The Count-Duke also entrusted Virgilio Malvezzi to write his own version of the year's successes, which was published under the title La libra and that was openly intended at glorifying the Spanish Monarchy.
 There, the Bolognese historian stated that 'the year thirty-eight was the most glorious of this Monarchy [under Philip IV] because it started as the most dangerous', and attributed the Spanish victories to the divine design.